microsoft/code-with-engineering-playbook/developer-experience/readme.md

 Most IDE's have some form of a task runner that can be used to automate the build, execute, and attach steps.
 Try to leverage these such that the steps can all be run with as few manual steps as possible.

-### Pay Attention to the Struggles

-Ask the team to surface the areas they spend significant time in that they consider non-value-add activities.
+### DevEx Champion Actively Seek Improvements

+The DevEx champion should actively seek areas where the team has opportunity to improve.
 For example, do they need to deploy their changes to an environment off their laptop before they can validate if what they did worked.
 Rather than debugging locally, do they have to do this repetitively to get to a working solution?
 Does this take several minutes each iteration?
 Does this block other developers due to the contention on the environment?

-The following are a few strategies for surfacing dev experience struggles
+The following are ceremonies that the DevEx champion can use to find potential opportunities

 - Retrospectives.
-Create a card that describes the struggle
+Is feedback being raised that relates to the essential tasks being difficult or unwieldy?
 - Standup Blockers.
-Call out being blocked not being able to test change and why that cant be done.
+Are individuals getting blocked or stumbling on the essential tasks?

+As opportunities are identified, the DevEx champion can translate these into actionable stories for the product backlog.

 ### Single IDE Instance